show allhide all

 - Submit – this level of access allows your contracting officer to review your proposal, make any necessary administrative changes, and submit it.
 This level of access will also send notification to the OSP and is the only form of access in Fastlane/Research.gov that generates a notification for proposals.

 How should I submit a collaborative proposal when Georgia Tech is the lead?

 You will need to link the two proposals.
 Each university participating in the submission should provide you with their Temporary Proposal Number and their PIN.
 Within your proposal, you will select "Link Collaborative Proposals" and provide this information.
-As the lead university, you will be required to prepare and submit all the supporting documents (see question above).
+As the lead university, you will be required to prepare and submit all the supporting documents.
 Be sure to check the solicitation for specific document requirements.

 How should I submit a collaborative proposal when another university is the lead?

 You will need to provide the lead university with your Temporary Proposal Number and the PIN.
 From your "Proposal Actions" page, you should highlight the proposal and select "PIN".
-As the non-lead university, you will only be required to prepare and submit the Cover Sheet, Biosketches, Budget/Justification, Current and Pending Support Forms, and Facilities, Equipment, and Other Resources.
+As the non-lead university, you will only be required to prepare and submit the Collaborators and Other Affiliations (COA) Document, Cover Sheet, Biosketches, Budget/Justification, Current and Pending Support Forms, and Facilities, Equipment, and Other Resources.

 How will I know that my proposal has been successfully submitted?

-You should receive a notification from Fastlane after your contracting officer submits your proposal.
+You should receive a notification from Research.gov after your contracting officer submits your proposal.
 You may also receive confirmation from your contracting officer.
 Additionally, you can also choose "View Submitted" from the "Proposal Preparation" screen.
-If a proposal number is not reflected in the FastLane System, contact the FastLane Help Desk at (800) 673-6188 or (703) 292-8142 or by e-mail at firstname.lastname@example.org.
+If a proposal number is not reflected in the Research.gov system, e-mail the Help Desk at: email@example.com or call the Help Desk at 1-800-381-1532.

 Can I make changes to my proposal after I submit it?